alanng10/class-lang/Docue/Article/Sande/a.md

 sign shift rite back to original bit.
 This is enough element to do any int sign extend.

+This is enough element to do any int sign operation.

 StringValue uses 32 bits int as char unit.
 ValueOperate that has StringValue, results memory index of the string struct any of the string value.